-These Terms of Reference establish the objectives, scope, key assumptions, roles and responsibilities, activities, deliverables, and timelines for the Chatham-Kent sub-region capacity needs to be addressed in the Chatham-Kent/Lambton/Sarnia Regional Infrastructure Plan (RIP).
+These Terms of Reference establish the objectives, scope, key assumptions, roles and responsibilities, activities, deliverables, and timelines for the Chatham-Kent sub-region capacity needs.
+This will be incorporated into the broader Terms of Reference for the Chatham-Kent/ Lambton/Sarnia Region RIP, which will be subsequently developed by Hydro One Transmission.

-Based on the forecast demand growth within this sub-region and limits on the capability of the transmission capacity supplying the area, and the urgent timelines for load connection requests, a regional infrastructure planning approach is recommended.
+Based on the forecast demand growth within this sub-region and limits on the capability of the transmission capacity supplying the area, and the urgent timelines for load connection requests, a regional infrastructure planning approach is recommended, with the results of recent studies including the West of London bulk plan, leveraged to explore interim solutions in parallel.